 Celebrating Data Privacy Week: Interview with Nicky Watson of Cassie

-By Nora Panahi
+by Nora Panahi

 We live the vast majority of our lives online these days.
 The way we work, communicate with each other, shop, and so on takes place on any number of digital channels – which means the importance of data privacy isn’t an unfamiliar concept to us.
 Nobody wants their private information falling into the wrong hands!

 Data Privacy Week serves as an annual reminder to boost corporate responsibility, transparency into best data practices, and user education.
-As we prepared to kick off this yearly initiative in 2024, Kickstand sat down with Nicky Watson, Founder and Chief Architect of Cassie (Syrenis Ltd)
+As we prepared to kick off this yearly initiative in 2024, Kickstand sat down with Nicky Watson, Founder and Chief Architect of Cassie (Syrenis Ltd).

 Cassie is a consent and preference management platform that enables businesses across the globe to better maintain compliance with ever-changing data privacy regulations.
 By putting control in the hands of customers, Cassie helps organizations ensure they’re treating user data with the utmost respect.